 How Does Sider Scan Support Code Refactoring?

 Sider Scan was developed in order to correct and maintain clean code by detecting code duplication.
-Its advanced duplicate code detection engine quickly scans entire repositories and provides a visual representation of the state of code duplicates.
+It is an advanced duplicate code detection tool that quickly scans entire repositories and provides a visual representation of the state of code duplicates.
 Read more about Sider Scan and its capabilities, and how your code can be refactored.